Juan Pablo Ángel: Los Angeles Galaxy

 After the 2010 MLS season New York declined Ángel's contract option and Ángel elected to participate in the 2010 MLS Re-Entry Draft.
 On 15 December 2010 Ángel was selected by Los Angeles Galaxy in Stage 2 of the Re-Entry draft.
-On 19 January 2011 the club announced that they had signed Ángel to a multi-year contract which would make him the Galaxy's third designated player.
+On 19 January 2011, the club announced that they had signed Ángel to a multi-year contract which would make him the Galaxy's third designated player.
 He scored his first goal of his 2011 Galaxy campaign in a 4–1 loss against Real Salt Lake.

 Chivas USA

 On 17 August 2011, Ángel was traded to Chivas USA to make room for new Los Angeles designated player Robbie Keane. Ángel scored his first goal for 'the Goats' in his debut against the Colorado Rapids.
-Returning to form, he would go on to finish the 2011 season with 7 goals in just 9 games.
+Returning to form, he would go on to finish the 2011 season with seven goals in nine games.

 Ángel remained with Chivas USA through the 2012 season.
 His contract expired after 2012 and he made himself eligible for the 2012 MLS Re-Entry Draft in December 2012. Ángel became a free agent after he went undrafted in both rounds.